Pai Gow Poker Terms- A Full Glossary

 Three-of-a-kind - A hand with three cards of the same value.

-Two Pair - A hand with two pairs (cards of the same value).
+Two Pair - A hand that contains two cards of the same nomination.